TriBITSPub/TriBITS/CONTRIBUTING.md

 <a name="process_create_issue"/>

-1. **Create GitHub Issue:** The Issue Reporter should submit a [GitHub Issue](https://github.com/TriBITSPub/TriBITS/issues) proposing the change (see [Kanban Process](https://github.com/TriBITSPub/TriBITS/wiki/Kanban-Process-for-Issue-Tracking) used to manage TriBITS Issues).
+1. **Create GitHub Issue:** The Issue Reporter should submit a [GitHub Issue](https://github.com/TriBITSPub/TriBITS/issues) (e.g. with ID `123`) proposing the change (see [Kanban Process](https://github.com/TriBITSPub/TriBITS/wiki/Kanban-Process-for-Issue-Tracking) used to manage TriBITS Issues).
 That way, a conversation can be started to make sure the right contribution is made and to avoid wasted effort in case a suggested change can't be accepted for some reason.  **If the TriBITS Maintainer decides that the proposed change is not appropriate, then the Issue may be closed after the justification is added to a comment.**  Also, the TriBITS Maintainer may offer to implement the changes themselves or ask another TriBITS Developer to do so if that is most appropriate.
 However, regardless of who actually makes the proposed changes, the following steps should is still be followed.

 <a name="process_create_pull_request"/>

-2. **Create Pull-Request:** After the proposed change is approved in the GitHub Issue by the TriBITS Maintainer, then the TriBITS Developer (who might be the Issue Reporter or the TriBITS Maintainer) should create a Pull-Request performing the following steps:
+2. **Create Pull-Request:** After the proposed change is approved in the GitHub Issue by the TriBITS Maintainer, then the TriBITS Developer should create a Pull-Request performing the following steps:
-    * **create a topic/feature branch** in their forked TriBITS repo (use descriptive branch name with issue ID, e.g. `some-great-feature-123`) ,
+    * **Create a topic/feature branch** using a descriptive name containing the Issue ID (e.g. `123-some-great-feature`),
-    * **create commits with logs referencing the Issue ID** (e.g. `fix that thing (#123)`),
+    * **Create commits with logs messages referencing the Issue ID** (e.g. `fix that thing (#123)`),
-    * **issue a [pull-request](https://help.github.com/articles/using-pull-requests/) (i.e. PR)**.
+    * **Issue a pull-request (PR)** by [pushing the topic branch to your fork](https://help.github.com/articles/pushing-to-a-remote/) and then [creating the pull request](https://help.github.com/articles/creating-a-pull-request/).
-    * The changes in the PR will automatically be tested using [Travis CI](https://travis-ci.org/TriBITSPub/TriBITS).
+    * The **changes in the PR will automatically be tested** using [Travis CI](https://travis-ci.org/TriBITSPub/TriBITS).
 Also, the PR allows for a well managed code review (comments for each line of the change, for example).
-The pull request should then reference the original GitHub Issue in a comment to link the PR to the original Issue.
+The pull request should then reference the original GitHub Issue in a comment  (i.e. `Addressess #123`).
 (NOTE: A partial set of changes is just fine in the PR, just enough to start the code review process.)
-    * NOTE: The TriBITS Maintainers should be given push access to the topic-branch used to create the PR.
+    * **NOTE:** The TriBITS Maintainers should be given push access to the topic-branch used to create the PR.
 That way, the contributors, TriBITS Developers and the TriBITS Maintainer can all push new commits to that branch in a more collaborative way and have the PR Issue get updated automatically.

 <a name="process_code_review"/>

 3. **Perform Code Review:** A code review process is performed by the TriBITS Maintainer and continued changes are made by the TriBITS Developer and comments are added to the new PR or the original Issue (whatever makes sense but usually comments specific to changes should be added to the PR while more general comments not specific to the PR should go into the associated GitHub Issue).
 New updates to the branch can be pushed by the TriBITS Developer as changes are made to address issues with the changes.
-(And if the topic branch is pushed to the main GitHub repo, then multiple developers can push commits as well.)

 <a name="process_accept_pull_request"/>

-4. **Accept Pull-Request:** The TriBITS maintainer will then either accept the PR (by rebasing and merging the branch to main development branch) or will state what further issues must be resolved before the change can be incorporated.
+4. **Accept Pull-Request:** The TriBITS maintainer will then either accept the PR (by optionally rebasing and merging the branch to main development branch) or will state what further issues must be resolved before the change can be incorporated.

 **NOTE:** Very simple changes can be attached to a GitHub Issue which are generated using `git format-patch` but the above process involving pull requests is preferred.
-But **generally raw patches will not be accepted** due to the added difficulty for the TriBITS Maintainer to review the changes and to eventually apply them to the TriBITS 'master' branch itself.
-Also, using git commits sent either through a branch in a pull-request or through `git format-patch` will record the author's contribution and give them credit for the change.

 **NOTE:** The above process is just a suggested process.
 What is important are the [requirements](#requirements) listed above.